KazaiMazai/Crocodil/README.md

 ## Thread Safety
-Crocodil’s DI container uses a dedicated concurrent queue with synchronization.
+Crocodil’s DI container uses a dedicated concurrent queue for access synchronization.

 > [!WARNING]
 > The DI container is thread-safe.
 However, the dependencies themselves must be made thread-safe by the developer.

 ## ⚠️ Limitations
-- **Circular Dependencies**: Crocodil cannot detect circular references during compile-time yet.
+- **Circular Dependencies**: Crocodil cannot detect circular references during compile-time.
 - **Thread Safety**: While read/write access to the injected instances is synchronized, the injected instances are not automatically thread-safe.